How will we work together?

-In fact, that's exactly how my now almost famous friend Arturo described me: super friendly and accessible, really kind and loyal.
+In fact, that's exactly how this amazing up-and-coming designer and friend described me: super friendly, accessible, kind and loyal.

-I'm here for the newbies, as someone who's been a terrified newbie being bullied or ignored by Fashion insiders in many occasions.
+I'm here for the newbies, as someone who's been a terrified newbie being bullied by bad bosses or ignored by Fashion insiders in many occasions.

 You should not pick me if you're expecting a know-it-all Fashion authority.